For the 2025-26 school year, there are 2 public schools serving 362 students in 95303, CA.

-The top ranked public schools in 95303, CA are Cressey Elementary School and Ballico-cressey Community Charter.
+The top ranked public school in 95303, CA is Ballico-cressey Community Charter.
 Overall testing rank is based on a school's combined math and reading proficiency test score ranking.

 Minority enrollment is 71% of the student body (majority Hispanic), which is less than the California public school average of 80% (majority Hispanic).